Spielfeld-Straß railway station: Infrastructure

 In addition to the station building with a platform (platform 1), the station complex has two uncovered and comparatively narrow island platforms (2/3 and 4/5) with access via a pedestrian level-crossing that leads to a total of four passenger tracks.
 A fifth track serves as a freight track.
 The former customs building, which also housed the SŽ's premises, was demolished between 2012 and 2015.
 Another historical building at the northern end of platform 1 was restored as a replacement for SŽ staff.

 There is a Park and ride facility at the station with parking spaces for 80 cars, 10 motorbikes and 50 bicycles.

-In the station there is a ticket machine, a waiting room and public toilets.
-The station is only partially accessible for the handicapped.
+The station has a ticket machine, a waiting room and public toilets.
+The station is partially accessible for the handicapped.

 The railway line has been single-track between Leibnitz and Maribor since reparations were paid to the Soviet Union at the end of the Second World War.